cincheo/ini/README.md

 It comes with a built-in type inference engine to type check the programs.
 Also, following Dijkstra's guarded-command paradigm, it is well-suited to formal validation (especially model checking) in order to prove distributed programs correctness (WIP).

-## Typical Uses/Applications
+## Targeted Potential Uses/Applications

-- Pipelines for Big Data/Machine Learning/Deep Learning
+- Distributed Computing
 - IoT/Robotics
-- Distributed Computing
+- Pipelines and streaming computing
 - Multi-Agent Systems
 - Critical Systems